dburrdoss/datasciencecoursera/CodeBook.md

 Based on the explanation above in *features_info.txt*, and the complete list of 561 variables in 'features.txt" (not given here), I selected 66 variables that had either "mean()" or "std()" in the name for inclusion in the tidy dataset.
 In the R script *run_analysis.R* the names are changed slightly to conform to R naming conventions.

-The first two variables in the tidy dataset *subjectactdata* are

-- *subject* which is an id ranging from 1 to 30

-- *activity* a factor with six levels *walking*, *walkingupstairs*, *walkingdownstairs*, *sitting*, *standing*, *laying*

-The 66 measurement variables included in *subjectactdata* are listed below.
-The explanations are for the original variables.
-The data in the tidy dataset *subjectactdata* contains the means of these variables over several overlapping windows.
-Also note that the means are taken over a varying number of windows per subject/activity combination.
+It is useful to explain one of the variables in detail; explanations of the other variables are similar.
+The first variable name in the tidy dataset is *tbodyaccmeanx* (corresponding to *tBodyAcc-mean()-X* in the original dataset).
+This name stands for the mean in the x direction of body acceleration; the "t" at the beginning means it's for the time domain as opposed to the frequency domain (frequency domain requires a "Fourier transformation" to compute).
+From Paragraph 2 of the *README.txt* file with the original data (included in my *README.md*), we are told that the accelerometer and gyroscope signals from the smartphone were "sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window)."
+So, it is reasonable to suppose the "mean" in the name *tbodyaccmeanx* refers to taking the mean of the 128 readings in a particular window, of the x component of body acceleration in the time domain.
+Similarly, for the variable *tbodyaccstdx*, the "std" in the name indicates that the standard deviation was taken of 128 measurements of body acceleration in x direction in time domain in a particular 2.56-sec window.
+One would expect the units of both the variables *tbodyaccmeanx* and *tbodyaccstdx* to be the units of acceleration (e.g. m/s^2), and also for the *tbodyaccstdx* to be positive.
+However, there are negative values of *tbodyaccstdx* in the datasets.

 ### Note about the units for all the variables ###

-From the original *README.txt*:
+A note at the end of the *README.txt* file with the original data says the following:

+-  Features are normalized and bounded within [-1,1]

+This note explains why you can and will get negative values for features such as *tbodyaccstdx*; the data for the variable have the overall mean subtracted out and then these "difference from the mean" are likely divided by the maximum absolute value of the feature, in order to get a range from -1 to 1.
+The quantities in the original dataset are thus unitless, similar in that respect to z-scores; a particular data value tells how far that acceleration value was from some central value, relative to a maximum value.
+I could not find information on numerical values used for normalization.

+Just for the record regarding units of the variables in the original dataset, although not needed for this assignment, it's good to note, from the *README.txt* with the original data:

 - 'train/Inertial Signals/total_acc_x_train.txt': The acceleration
   signal from the smartphone accelerometer X axis in standard gravity